lydstyl/221016-gab-gtd-apollo-server/readme.md

 ## TODO

--   Tasks update with authorization
--   Labels CRUD
+-   Labels CRUD, try object.id and ref both sides
--   Remove books
 -   Script to clear database and populate it from trello
 -   Domain code